The Ethics of Ambiguity: Part I

 "Ambiguity and Freedom," lays out the philosophical underpinnings of Beauvoir's stance on ethics.
 She asserts that a person is fundamentally free to make choices, a freedom that comes from one's own "nothingness," which is an essential aspect of one's ability to be self-aware, to be conscious of oneself: "... the nothingness which is at the heart of man is also the consciousness that he has of himself."
 But each person is also a thing, a "facticity," an object for others.
 The ambiguity is that each of us is both subject and object, freedom and facticity.
 As free, we have the ability to take note of ourselves and choose what to do.
 As factic, we are constrained by physical limits, social barriers and the expectations and political power of others.

+Beauvoir begins Part I by stating that human existence is marked by a "tragic ambiguity" that philosophy has often tried to resolve or conceal.
+Some philosophies reduce the human existence to matter, while others place the body and soul in a hierarchy.
+Beauvoir presents existentialism as a philosophy that assumes ambiguity rather than resolving it.
+Ethics then becomes possible because human beings are incomplete, finite, and capable of failure.

 Beauvoir rejects any notion of an absolute goodness or moral imperative that exists on its own. "...there exists no absolute value before the passion of man, outside of it, in relation to which one might distinguish the useless from the useful."
 Values come only from our choices.

+Beauvoir responds to the claim that, if God does not exist, everything is permitted.
+She argues that God's absence does not authorize license, but instead makes human responsibility more complete.
+Without divine pardon or external justification, human beings are more accountable for the values they create and the consequences of their actions.
+Therefore, existentialism does not eliminate ethics.

 Human freedom can be only in concrete projects, particular circumstances, not in the abstract.
 Freedom "requires the realization of concrete ends, of particular projects."

+Part I also introduces the distinction between ontological and ethical freedom.
+"To will oneself free" is to transform ontological freedom into moral freedom through action or commitment, and is a continuous process.

 The types of particular content that are suitable are discussed in Part III.